Graphs definition

 We will use the traditional notation f=v

-For backward compatibility and for ease of use in practice, a compact notation may be used for edge labels.
+For backward compatibility and for ease of use in practice, a compact notation can be used for edge labels.

 The correspondence between compact notation and feature structure depends on the config